RENTER'S RIGHTS

 • LIHTC Fees

 For Low Income Housing Tax Credit Tenants, any fees charged to the Resident by Landlord must be reasonable and in line with those charged by similar properties.
+In most cases, under LIHTC, the Landlord can only charge their cost to repair, replace, or for services as necessary.

 • Military Service